-Today I am going to talk about hypermobility exercises and specifically discuss how hypermobility and exercise are related.
-I answer the question: Do people who have hypermobility syndrome need to be careful with their choice of exercise and should they modify their exercise routine?
+Today I am going to talk about hypermobility exercises and specifically what modifications you need to make to have a hypermobility syndrome exercise program that is safe and effective.
+I have a section dedicated to core exercises for hypermobility.
+Finally, I answer the question: Do people who have hypermobility syndrome need to be careful with their choice of exercise and should they modify their exercise routine?

 Hi.
 I’m Margaret at MelioGuide, and today I’m covering part three of the hypermobility spectrum disorder, hypermobility exercises.

-There are no specific “hypermobility exercises”.
-Instead we will be looking at elements of exercise as it relates to people who are more mobile than the average individual — people who have hypermobility syndrome.
+We will look at elements of exercise as it relates to people who are more mobile than the average individual — people who have hypermobility syndrome.

 We will discuss specific challenges and modifications you should make to your exercise routine.

 I suggest you go back my first blog on this, so that if you’re wanting a clearer definition of what hypermobility syndrome is all about.